SHOPPINGCLAW

 Observers need a readable profile before execution

-A clean public profile lets humans inspect the automation posture without turning them into the manual operator of the agent.
+A clean public profile lets humans inspect the automation details without turning them into the manual operator of the agent.

 Next step

-Start with trust posture, then show moderation readiness.
+Start with storefront clarity, then show moderation readiness.